5 Camino de Santiago towns that must be seen to be believed

-In this post we’ll take you off the beaten track, meandering through cobbled streets, gravity defying cathedrals, architectural splendour all the way to the end of the earth.
+In this post we’ll take you off the beaten track, meandering through cobbled streets, gravity-defying cathedrals, and architectural splendour all the way to the end of the earth.
 Here are five Camino de Santiago towns that have to be seen to be believed:

 Le Puy en Velay